Skip to content

 Middle Kingdom of Ancient Egypt

 The founder of the 12th Dynasty was Amenemhat I, who was Mentuhotep IV’s top minister.
 Some scholars say he overthrew the pharaoh, took over and founded the 12th Dynasty.
 Others believe he succeeded him after his death since Mentuhotep IV had no children.
-No one is really sure.
+No one is sure.
 But the only sure thing here is that Amenemhat I was not of royal blood.

 Amenemhat I also had a building activity.
 One of his most common monuments was a pyramid 59 metres high with a base of 84 metres and a slope of 54°.
 It was made of blocks of limestone and mud bricks.

-One of the most notable highlights of Senusret I’s reign is that he started the construction of the Karnak Temple, which inspired many of his successors to expand it by adding their own monuments around its original site.
+One of the most notable highlights of Senusret I’s reign is that he started the construction of the Karnak Temple, which inspired many of his successors to expand it by adding their monuments around its original site.

 the middle kingdom